xylstudy/mtvbench/README.md

 ### ✅ Step 1: Confirm Prompt Text Format

-Ensure your prompt file (e.g., `mtv_bench_prompt.txt`) follows the correct structure:
+Ensure your prompt file (e.g., `mtv_bench_prompt.txt`) follows this structure:

-- Each group of **2–4 prompts** is separated by `###`
+- Each group contains **2–4 prompts**, each on its own line
-- Each prompt is a **single line**
+- Each group is separated by a line with `###`
-- **No empty lines** between prompts
+- No blank lines between prompts or groups

 Example:

     A dog chases a ball in the park, wide shot with green grass surrounding.
     A dog sits patiently in the park, wide shot with green grass surrounding.
     ###
     A cat climbs a tree in the yard, medium shot with sunlight filtering through the leaves.
     A cat lays on the windowsill, medium shot with sunlight filtering through the leaves.

-> This format is required for downstream mapping and evaluation tools to parse the prompts correctly.
+    ###
+    A horse gallops across the field, wide shot with a mountain in the background.
+    A horse rests under a tree, wide shot with a mountain in the background.

+> This format ensures correct parsing when generating the prompt-to-video JSON mapping.